sciZer0/7/v/README.md

 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.
 </i></p>

-As we can see, current true-decentralization isn't the one of the extremely high level but at the same time is extremely expensive.
+As we can see, current true-decentralization isn't the one of the highly high level but at the same time is highly expensive.

-The whole thing is that we can reach true-decentralization of the extremely high level and for the extremely low costs simultaneously.
+The whole thing is that we can reach true-decentralization of the highly high level and for the highly low costs simultaneously.

 ## New Approach to Consensus or Highly Efficient True-Decentralization

-This new approach allows to reach consensus highly efficiently.
+This new approach allows us to reach consensus highly efficiently.

 The approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).

-At the same time, the approach includes the Solana's Proof-Of-History mechanism — but again, in the  whole, the consensus is happening without stakes.
+At the same time, the approach includes Solana's Proof-Of-History mechanism — but again, in the  whole, the consensus is happening without stakes.

 The whole trick is that this approach might be efficiently used only by truly-decentralized and truly-democratic blockchains, one of which, for example, the Vote blockchain is.